kragen/derctuo/datasheets.md

   GUID firenames.
 [BP2812, for example][18].
 * ibselectronics.com: PDFs linked directly from Yandex, with good filenames.
 [BP2832, for example][21].
+* onsemi.com: PDFs linked directly from Yandex, with good filenames, but only for ON Semiconductor products.

 [0]: https://datasheetspdf.com/pdf/1405124/SeCoS/C3205/1
 [4]: http://www.datasheet-pdf.com/PDF/C2878-Datasheet-ToshibaSemiconductor-634662